Unregistered schools and out of school settings

-Between January 2016 and 31 May 2018 Ofsted’s Unregistered Schools team identified 403 possible settings of unregistered schools, 244 inspections took place and 57 warning notices were issued.
-This led to 50 settings either being closed or to cease operating illegally.
+Between January 2016 and 31 March 2020, Ofsted’s Unregistered Schools team investigated 694 settings suspected of operating as an unregistered school.
+345 inspections took place and 95 warning notices were issued.
+This led to 79 settings either being closed or to cease operating illegally.
 Some people found to be running an unregistered school have been prosecuted.

 How can I help?

 If you are aware of an unregistered school or believe there is a possibility a setting may be operating as a school, then please contact firstname.lastname@example.org.
 We can then ensure that the necessary checks are undertaken to establish whether the setting is operating in a way that requires it to register as a school.